Botanical Name: Gardenia jasminoides

 Temperature: Normal room temperatures 60-75°F/16-24°C

-Soil: Lime-free potting mix.
+Soil: Lime-free acidic potting mix, such as a peat-moss based mix.

 Fertilizer: Feed gardenias during the growing season to keep them healthy and flowering.
 Use a fertilizer specially made for acid-loving plants.
 Feed every 2 weeks with a high-potassium fertilizer that contains iron, diluted by half.
 Only fertilize when watering to avoid fertilizer burn.